Adam Bisnowaty

-Adam Bisnowaty (born December 14, 1993) is a former American football tackle.
-He played college football for the Pittsburgh Panthers as a four-year starter at left tackle, and was First-team All-Atlantic Coast Conference his last two seasons.
+Adam Bisnowaty (born December 14, 1993) is an American former professional football tackle.
+He played college football for the Pittsburgh Panthers as a four-year starter at left tackle, and was first-team All-Atlantic Coast Conference his last two seasons.
 He played in the National Football League (NFL) for the New York Giants.

 Early life

 Bisnowaty was born in Pittsburgh, Pennsylvania, and is Jewish.
 His parents are Miron and Randi Bisnowaty.
 He has a sister, Dana Bisnowaty.
 His father is Israeli-born, grew up in Rishon LeZion, served in the Agaf HaModi'in (the military intelligence unit of the Israel Defense Forces), and came to the United States at the age of 27.
 Adam's paternal grandmother is a Holocaust survivor who escaped the Nazis by hiding in the woods in Poland.

 Bisnowaty said: "I have a deep connection with Israel, my two parents are Jewish, my father is from Israel, and a large part of my family still lives there."
 He has a large Hebrew tattoo on his left arm, which translates to "I am what I am," which in the Old Testament God said to Moses when Moses asked what to call him.

 Growing up, he preferred basketball, baseball, and wrestling to football.
 In seventh grade, he weighed 210 lb, and in eighth grade he weighed 245 lb, and with his size his attention soon shifted to football.